anfrench/hello-world/TurnTable/ReadMe.txt

-----TurnTableDecoder----
+﻿
+----Turn Table Decoder----
-	This program takes a file of lms4000 scans delemeted by a new line.
+	This program takes a file of lms4000 scans delimited by a new line.
 	The program reads the distance values and projects them onto a rotation.
 	The output is a pcd File.
 	Compile with c++11
-	no point cloud libarries needed.
+	no point cloud libraries needed.

 	----variables----
 	(string) Input File Name.